bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	Property                    Data type   Description                                    Default
 	=========================== =========== ============================================== ==========================
 	startPageUid                integer     UID of the page where the quiz beginns.
-1 defaultQuizUid              integer     UID of the quiz to show.
+1 resultPageUid               integer     UID of the page for the quiz results to show. defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
 1 showOwnAnswers              integer     Show the answers of the quiz taker?
 0,1 or 2.
 1